kedric/lambdarouter/README.md

 	router.Serve(":8080", nil)
 }
 ```
+When you use builtin server it was call befor handler and passed on request.

-On deployment on lambda you need to set env variable AUTORIZER = true.
+When you deploy on lambda create spesific lambda with env variable AUTORIZER = true.